A Millennial Guide: How to Get Your Shit Together

 Over-eating, under-eating, eating junk, only eating a diet of sushi.
 I’ve been guilty of all these things in past, but one thing that has helped me is learning to cook.

 Since I became vegan 2 years ago, I’ve had to learn and I now consider cooking one of my favourite things to do.
 It also takes away the temptation of takeaway dinners, fast food, and sugary snacks.
 This is often because I can’t eat those foods as they don’t align with my views - and I know that I can make tastier, cheaper, and healthier versions of dishes that I once binged on.
 So, go to Youtube, and learn to cook.
 I fully recommend AvantGardeVegan.
+If you like what you see, you need to get his awesome cookbook, Vegan 100.

 4. DELETE TINDER